ARMFlow: AutoRegressive MeanFlow for Online 3D Human Reaction Generation: Method

 \subsection{CNN-VAE for Motion Compression}

-To enhance generation efficiency and model robustness, we adopt a 1D-CNN VAE following the T2M-GPT \cite{t2mgpt} architecture to compress actor–reactor motion sequences $\mathbf{x}=\{\mathbf{x}_a,\mathbf{x}_b\}$ into two temporal latent representations $\{\mathbf{a},\mathbf{b}\}$.
-This compression serves two purposes: (1) It reduces the dimensionality of motion data for efficient transmission and computation, and (2) provides a structured latent space that facilitates autoregressive modeling.
+To improve generation efficiency and robustness, we adopt a 1D-CNN VAE following T2M-GPT \cite{t2mgpt} to compress actor–reactor motion sequences $\mathbf{x}=\{\mathbf{x}_a,\mathbf{x}_b\}$ into temporal latent representations $\{\mathbf{a},\mathbf{b}\}$.
+This serves to (1) reduce motion dimensionality for efficient computation and (2) provide a structured latent space for autoregressive modeling.

-Unlike canonicalized actor motion, reactor motion is highly dynamic and lacks a standardized representation, making discrete quantization prone to severe accuracy degradation.
-To address this, we employ continuous latent tokens with KL-divergence regularization instead of discrete codes.
-This design embeds motion into a compact yet expressive latent space, accelerating convergence and improving reconstruction fidelity.
-Furthermore, the causal nature of 1D-CNN ensures that temporal dependencies are preserved, enabling efficient disentanglement of latent tokens in online generation.
-This property significantly enhances flexibility when handling sequential contexts.
+Unlike canonicalized actor motion, reactor motion is highly dynamic and lacks standardization, making discrete quantization prone to accuracy loss.
+We therefore use continuous latent tokens with KL-divergence regularization instead of discrete codes.
+This embeds motion into a compact yet expressive latent space, accelerating convergence and improving reconstruction.
+The causal 1D-CNN preserves temporal dependencies, enabling efficient disentanglement of latent tokens in online generation and enhancing flexibility in sequential contexts.
+The VAE objective is:

-The VAE objective is defined as: where $q(z|x)$ is the encoder distribution, $p(x|z)$ is the decoder likelihood, and $p(z)$ is the Gaussian prior.
-To facilitate high-fidelity VAE reconstruction, we employ inverse kinematic (IK) loss for explicit joint position and velocity loss for motion smoothness.
+where $q(z|x)$ is the encoder, $p(x|z)$ the decoder, and $p(z)$ the Gaussian prior.
+To ensure high-fidelity reconstruction, we employ inverse kinematic (IK) loss for joint positions and velocity loss for motion smoothness.